Notre Dame Long Term Care Ctr in Sudbury, MA

 Cons

-• pro Meals were crowded and rushed, served on paper plates with plastic utensils, unsuitable for residents with tremors.
+• pro Meals were crowded and rushed, served on paper plates with plastic utensils, which is not suitable for residents with tremors and neurodegenerative conditions.

-• pro The rehab discontinued all PT/OT therapy without informing the family.
+• pro The rehab discontinued all therapy (PT/OT) without informing the family, delaying progress and mobility goals.

-• pro The Harmony dining experience suggested residents were treated as second-class citizens, with no real menu and menus ripped away when attempted to order.
+• pro The Harmony program appeared to treat residents as second-class, with no menu options and staff ripping menus from residents who attempted to order.

-• pro Laundry operations were a mess, with missing hangers and closets overstuffed with others' hangers.
+• pro Laundry was a mess, with missing hangers and closets overstuffed with other people's hangers, causing items to go missing.

 Review